bjt-user/Linux/kdenlive.md

 The video on the right shows the video in the working area.\
 You can play it with the play button or just hit <kbd>space</kbd>.

+#### scroll bar

+The scroll bar for the timeline of the working area is hidden and will only be visible if you move the mouse towards it.\
+It is below the area for the video and audio clips.

 #### cut pieces out of a video

 select the `razor tool` or hit <kbd>x</kbd>